-This is an interview with one of our clients, Katy Sensenig Schilthuis, who runs Fresh Out of Ink, a paper and home goods shop.
-Katy came to us as she was beginning to refresh her line of goods, ready for a professional and fun logo which would better represent her brand.
+Katy Sensenig Schilthuis, who runs Fresh Out of Ink, shares a behind-the-scenes look at how to start a new stationery shop.
+Katy came to us as she was beginning to refresh her line of goods, ready for a professional and fun logo that would better represent her brand.
 She told us:

 I want those who see my new branding to feel joy – my ultimate goal in creating my work is to make people smile and laugh, and have fun.
 It’s supposed to brighten up someone’s day – and brighten up their walls/home.
 I want my logo to “pop” and be memorably fun.

 Katy began her stationery business as Sushi & Queso (the names of her cats) and began developing her style.
 Her product line was based on existing trends, which she soon discovered wouldn’t lead to lasting success.
 When she started considering going to trade shows, she saw the need to differentiate and bring her unique voice to the marketplace.
 She smartly pivoted and made plans to start over from a stronger foundation, with a real focus on making something that hadn’t been seen before.
 Read on to learn about how to brand a new stationery shop and how having a professional logo and brand identity will help with everything else.

 What made you decide to transform your business?

 My original business, Sushi & Queso Designs, didn’t have a clear voice or unique sense of style.
 Everything was cute, but was “typical” and “ordinary.”
 It was time to move on to something more specific, more unique, and more like me!

 What changes have you made to your business over the last few months?

 Everything – from the ground up.
 A complete facelift!
 New name, new branding, & brand spankin’ new product.

 What surprised you during the branding work we did with you?